Western-Health-Covid19-Collaboration/wh_covid19_app/docs/Architecture/ADR-0001 Use Flutter.md

 ## Context

-Flutter is a framework for building apps provided by google.
-Google describe it as a:
+Flutter is a framework for building apps provided by Google.
+Google describes it as a:
 > ...
 UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 It places an emphasis on fast development, expressive and flexible ui, and native performance.